 Welcome to the Home of the Cornwall Bowel Cancer Support Group.
 We campaign to raise awareness of bowel cancer, and offer support to those who are on their journey.
 We meet every 3 months March, June, September and December from 10.00am to 4.00pm at Probus Village Hall, near Truro .
 Dates for 2019 16th March, 15th June, 7th September, 7th December.
 You DO NOT have to be a member to attend family and friends will be made most welcome, we have tea, coffee, soft drinks and food available for the duration of the day, and around mid-day there's a free hot pasty for all.
 We have entertainment, a Tombola and Mega Raffle.
 Please join us, you will be made most welcome.

-After lunch Burnie Murphy will be singing for us, some of you will remember Burnie entertained us last September and went down really well.
-Probus village hall has it's own car park, it's wheelchair friendly with disabled toilets, and if the weather is inclement they have a wonderful heating system, please come along and join us for a relaxing and a very enjoyable day.
+Entertainment for our Autumn get together on 7th September is yet to be arranged " PLEASE WATCH THIS SPACE " Probus village hall has it's own car park, it's wheelchair friendly with disabled toilets, and if the weather is inclement they have a wonderful heating system, please come along and join us for a relaxing and a very enjoyable day.

 PLEASE come along and join us, you DON'T have to be a member, bring your family or friends, aunty, uncle, granny or the missus next door.
 You will be all made most welcome and you will be guarenteed a very enjoyable day.